b-lukaszuk/BS_wJ_eng/contents/transcription.md

 base to `nucleotideBase` (its second argument) or a default (its third argument, in this case just return `nucleotideBase`) if a match was not found.

-All that's left is to write a `transcribe` function for the whole string (`dnaExonsOnly`).
+All that's left to do is to write a `transcribe` function for the whole string (`dnaExonsOnly`).

 ```jl